Contributing to a Better Future for Americans

 marian_salzman-thumbnail-centered

 Companies can no longer be just about commerce and profits.
 We have a responsibility to help shape a better world.
 As we work to end cigarette smoking and improve public health, we are also mindful of understanding and responding to community needs.
-Our civic engagement forges meaningful connections wherever we operate, positioning us not just as a business and employer but as a catalyst of positive, tangible change.
+Our civic engagement forges meaningful connections wherever we operate, positioning us not just as a business and employer but as a catalyst of positive, tangible change.”

-$5 million investment to Women’s Business Development Council
+$5 million investment—Women’s Business Development Council

-Beginning January 2025, through an extended partnership with the Women’s Business Development Council (WBDC), PMI’s U.S. business will contribute $1 million per year over a five-year period toward the “Women’s Economic Empowerment Initiative” (WEEI) to help remove barriers that prevent women from full participation in Connecticut’s entrepreneurial ecosystem.
+In March 2024, PMI announced a $5 million, five-year partnership with the Women’s Business Development Council (WBDC) to fund the Women’s Economic Empowerment Initiative.
+The program will work to remove barriers that prevent too many women from full participation in Connecticut’s entrepreneurial ecosystem.

-Since 1997, WBDC has educated and trained more than 18,900 clients — helping women to launch, sustain, and scale more than 14,170 businesses, create and maintain more than 31,400 jobs, and access more than $57 million in capital.
+Since 1997, WBDC has educated and trained more than 18,900 clients—helping women to launch, sustain, and scale more than 14,170 businesses, create and maintain more than 31,400 jobs, and access more than $57 million in capital.
 This support from PMI will ensure continuity of the vital services WBDC provides.

 Connecticut community outreach